-Ninth Circuit Panel Reverses Denial of Uber’s Motion to Compel Arbitration of Misclassification Claims and Upholds Class Action WaiverOn October 3, 2018 by Schnader in News
+Ninth Circuit Panel Reverses Denial of Uber’s Motion to Compel Arbitration of Misclassification Claims and Upholds Class Action WaiverOn October 3, 2018 by Schnader in Labor and Employment

 A panel of the Court of Appeals for the Ninth Circuit unanimously decided last week that a properly-drafted arbitration clause that waives class actions and reserves to the arbitrator the determination of whether a dispute is properly arbitrable, will defeat class action certification and require the granting of an order compelling arbitration, even in California, which is historically hostile to class waivers and mandatory arbitration.
 The case was closely-watched both because of the size of the class and to understand the impact in California of the U.S. Supreme Court decision last term in Epic Systems.

 O’Connor v.
 Uber Technologies disposed of consolidated appeals in multiple actions brought by Uber drivers on behalf of crisscrossing putative classes.
 In that opinion the appellate panel reversed orders of Judge Edward Chen of the Northern District of California, who had denied Uber’s motion to compel arbitration, certified a class of 160,000 drivers and restricted Uber’s use of arbitration agreements for new drivers.
 Despite its facially striking disposition of the issues presented, the panel broke no new ground in enforcing Uber’s arbitration agreement, relying principally on its own 2016 decision in Mohamed v.
 Uber Technologies, 848 F.3d 1201, and on the U.S. Supreme Court’s recent opinion in Epic Systems, which the panel awaited before it published its decision.